tier4/caret_doc/docs/installation/binary_installation.md

 <prettier-ignore-start>
 !!!
 Note
-    Only the packages for analyzing trace data can be installed by binary installation.<br>
+    Only the packages for analyzing trace data can be installed by binary installation.
     The binary does not include the packages for recording trace data.
 <prettier-ignore-end>